-by Heather Zimmerman / Palo Alto Weekly

-Uploaded: Thu, Dec 21, 2023, 3:43 pm
+by Heather Zimmerman December 21, 2023 3:43 pm

-Over the course of a weekend in late November, an unusual mountain took shape inside a building at the Museum of American Heritage.
+An unusual mountain has appeared inside a building at the Museum of American Heritage.
 Surrounded by redwood trees, the craggy peak towers over a nearby Western-style town; train tracks circle the area.
 The mountain's terrain looks especially rocky due to its unique composition, which also makes up everything around it: Lego bricks.